NISH1001/mind-cave/_posts/2024-04-10-totality-eclipse.markdown

 * [0] - Maybe **"focused"** would be a better phrasing
 * [1] - I don't have any words to describe TBH.
 It was so much emotions running through all at once.
 * [2] - On a tangent, I miss the **octopus lady**.
 I wonder how she felt looking at the eclipse.
 Whether she got to experience the totality.
 I can only wish her good vibe.
 I love you **pyari**.
 And hope someday you get to read this by accident. :)
+* [3] - So grateful for everyone who made the trip and the travel a success, fun and more tolerating. :)